Be a Part of IUC 45!

 - Emoji encoding, uses and support

-To be considered as a presenter for the conference, please submit a brief abstract by Friday, March 16, 2018.
-The Program Committee will notify authors by April 13, 2018.
-Speaker agreements and materials such as photos, bios and final presentation abstracts will be required from selected presenters by Friday, April 27, 2018.
+To be considered as a presenter for the conference, please submit a brief abstract by the deadline of Friday, March 26, 2021.
+The Program Committee will notify authors by April 23, 2021.
+Speaker agreements and materials such as photos, bios and final presentation abstracts will be required from selected presenters by Friday, May 7, 2021.